jmd-dk/concept/_sources/tutorial/beyond_matter_only.rst.txt

    <h3>Non-linear neutrinos</h3>

-Studying :ref:`the parameter file <params-nonlinear-massive-neutrinos>` it should be clear that setting ``_nunonlin = True`` will result in two new components within the simulation, namely ``'non-linear neutrino'`` and ``'linear (no neutrino)'``, the latter of which supplies the simulation with
+Studying :ref:`the parameter file <param-nonlinear-massive-neutrinos>` it should be clear that setting ``_nunonlin = True`` will result in two new components within the simulation, namely ``'non-linear neutrino'`` and ``'linear (no neutrino)'``, the latter of which supplies the simulation with